 Have you noticed another downside to trying to use a D.I. box to solve this problem, yet?
 Earlier I gave the example of the Roland RSP-550.
 It's an effects unit.
-It has +4dBu inputs!
+It has +4dBm outputs sure but it also has +4dBm inputs!
 So you ain't easily gonna be able to send signal from your desk to it via a D.I. box!
-The inputs on the RSP-550 are looking for either -20dBV or +4dBu.
+The inputs on the RSP-550 are looking for either -20dBm or +4dBm.
 The microphone level output from a D.I. box just won't be enough to drive the unit.
 On top of that, the D.I. box output is balanced.
 The inputs on the RSP-550 are unbalanced.
 That's actually two downsides. 🙁

 To convert an unbalanced signal to a balanced signal and maintain the level of the original signal was a problem I decided to solve once and for all, many years ago.
-I developed the transformer coupled interface (TCI).
+I developed the transformer coupled interface (TCI) Type 1.
 It's not rocket science (as they say) but boy, do these things come in handy.

-Similar to a passive D.I. box, one hidden benefit to using the TCI, is that it offers something called 'galvanic' isolation which means that the signal path between your source and destination equipment is 'broken'.
-With the ability to easily lift the earth on the output (balanced side) of the TCI, these things are just great for getting rid of ground loop problems!
+Similar to a passive D.I. box, one hidden benefit to using the TCI, is that it offers something called galvanic isolation which means that there is no physical connection (like a piece of wire for example), between your source and destination equipment.
+With the ability to easily lift the earth of the source equipment, the TCI Type 1 is just great for helping to get rid of ground loop problems!

 All equipment has what’s called an input impedance and an output impedance.
-Impedance, like resistance and is measured in Ohms but differs in that it's frequency dependant.
-The impedance varies depending on the frequencies in the signal.
-Taking a guitar signal as an example, the input impedance of an amp let's say, will be different at 500Hz than it will at 5kHz.
-Having said that, due to the nature of things, a common resistor is often used on for example, the output of an electronic circuit to provide the output impedance of a device.
+Impedance, like resistance is measured in Ohms but differs in that it's frequency dependant.
+Impedance varies with frequency and so the impedance at say 500Hz will be different to the impedance at 5kHz.
+Having said that, due to the nature of things, a common resistor is often used on for example, the output of an electronic circuit to provide the output impedance of a system.